 An approach to building an application with independent components that run each application process as a microservice.
 These microservices communicate through a well-defined interface by using lightweight APIs.
 Each microservice in this architecture can be updated, deployed, and scaled to meet demand for specific functions of an application.
-For more information, see <a href="mailto:lightweight-needless-specificcost of migrations.
-MAP includes a migration methodology for executing legacy migrations in a methodical way and a set of tools to automate and accelerate common migration scenarios.
+For more information, see Implementing microservices on AWS.